Synthux-Academy/spotykach-firmware/README.md

 # Changelog

+### v0.0.30alpha
+- once the buffer is full, the deck goes to the overdub mode.
+- v/oct in slice mode is applied on trigger.
+- sequencer can record melodies.
+- tweaked mono/poly indication in slice mode
+- tweaked size knob behavior in drift mode

 ### v0.0.29RC
 - recording now always starts from zero, effectively overwriting the buffer.
 - fixed deviation indicator on pitch.